What are the differences between dye-screen and digitally printed printed flags? The following explains these differences.

 5 Great Reasons!

-Dye-screen printed flags contain 3-4 times the dye and therefore have about 3 times the life of Digital flag.
+Dye-screen printed flags contain 3-4 times the dye and therefore have about 3 times the life of a digital flag.
 Digital flags fade much faster in UV and sunlight.
-You will start to see colour fade after about 4-6 weeks.
+You will start to see colour fade after about 4-6 weeks, whereas dye-screen printed flags will not show any noticeable deterioration until after 6-8 months of continuous exposure depending on the amount of sunlight and heat.

 3. Deeper richer colours.